 Last but certainly not least is WordFence, one of the most complete premium WordPress security plugins available.

-Well there you have it peeps.
-A list of 15 awesome premium quality plugins to rock your WordPress site.
+Well, there you have it.
+A list of 15 awesome premium quality plugins to rock your WordPress site in 2016, and beyond.